postmanlabs/labs-docs/src/pages/docs/sending-requests/grpc/test-examples.md

 });
 ```

-You can also assert the same using the [pm.expect](/docs/sending-requests/grpc/postman-sandbox-api/#pmexpect) method
+You can also assert the same using the [pm.expect](/docs/sending-requests/grpc/postman-sandbox-api/#pmexpect) method.

 ```javascript
 pm.test('Status code is 0', () => {